 USC Price School of Public Policy Professor Raphael Bostic moderated the discussion, which was a collaboration between the USC Bedrosian Center on Governance and the Public Enterprise, for which Bostic serves as director, and the USC Department of Intercollegiate Athletics.
 The event was part of the Bedrosian Center’s “Leading from the West” Series.

-Bostic framed the evening’s discussion as focusing on “how you run an athletic program, how should we think about the structure of college athletics, and what is role of the student athlete in today’s collegiate environment, university environment, but also the broader society.”
+Bostic framed the evening’s discussion as focusing on “how you run an athletic program, how should we think about the structure of college athletics, and what is the role of the student-athlete in today’s collegiate environment, university environment, but also the broader society.”

 Haden was happy to partner with USC Price Dean Jack H. Knott and Bostic to kick off his Athletic Director’s Speakers Series in order to better utilize the strengths and interdisciplinary diversity of the university.